-• Legal rules are of two kinds, primary rules and secondary rules.

-- "Under the rule of the one type, which may well be considered the basic or primary type, human beings are required to do or obtain from certain actions, whether they wish to or not. - Rules of the second type are in a sense parasitic upon or secondary to the first; for they provide that human beings may by doing or saying certain things introduce new rules of the primary type, extinguish or modify old ones, or in various ways determine their incidence or control their operations.
-Rules of the first type impose duties; rules of the second type confer powers, public or private.
-Rules of the first type concern actions involving physical movement or changes; rules of the second type provide for operations which lead not merely to physical movement or change, but to
+- Legal rules are of two kinds, primary rules and secondary rules."Under the rule of the one type, human beings are required to do or obtain from certain actions, whether they wish to or not." - Rules of the second type are in a sense parasitic upon or secondary to the first; for they provide that human beings may by doing or saying certain things introduce new rules of the primary type, extinguish or modify old ones. ... - Rules of the first type impose duties; rules of the second type confer powers, public or private.
+Rules of the first type concern actions involving physical movement or changes; rules of the second type provide for operations which lead not merely to physical movement or change, but to the creation or variation of duties.
+(The Concept of Law, 1961, p.59-60.)"